-Chelsea have eliminated their London rivals from the Continental Cup final and lift their first piece of silverware this season.
+Chelsea eliminated their London rivals from the Continental Cup final and lifted their first piece of silverware this season.

 It was a match as tense as any London derby promises to be.
 The two sides were both accurate in front of goal, but it was Chelsea who snatched the win.